Strong Kato limit can be branching: Conformal metric with low regularity and strong Kato limits

-Then $(\Sigma,g_f)$ is a non-collapsed strong Kato limit. \end{thm} \begin{rem} Since we have assumed that the Gaussian curvature of $g_0$ is uniformly bounded, the hypothesis on the Laplacian of the conformal factor could be equivalently replaced by the assumption that the Gaussian curvature of $g_f$ is a Radon measure, so that the metric $g_f$ is locally of bounded integral curvature (\cite{Fillastre,Troyanov}), and that
+Then $(\Sigma,g_f)$ is a non-collapsed strong Kato limit. \end{thm} \begin{rem} Since the Gaussian curvature of $g_0$ is uniformly bounded, the hypothesis on the Laplacian of $f$ is equivalent to demanding that the Gaussian curvature $\tK_{g_f}$ is a Radon measure --- so that the metric $g_f$ is locally BIC (\cite{Fillastre,Troyanov}) --- and that